CharlyReux/evolvable-by-design-tutorial/tutorial.md

 ### Introducing a breaking change
 We will now see how an update in the backend application can break our simple UI.

-For some reason, the provider decided to add those changes in its rest API:
+For some reason, the provider decided to add these changes in the REST API:
-- changed the id parameter location from a path parameter to a query parameter
+- Changed the id parameter location from a path parameter to a query parameter
-- changed the /users endpoint to /user
+- Changed the /users endpoint to /user

-In order to apply the cchanges, stop the backend, and run the new version of it, in `backend/v2`:
+In order to apply the changes, stop the backend, and run the new version of it, in `backend/v2`:
 ```sh
  cd ../v2
  npm install
  npm run dev
  ```

-And you should see in your front-end that nothing works anymore.
+And you should see in your front-end that requesting for a user does not work anymore.

 In order to fix it, you now have to
 - First, Change the endpoint used in the `getUserInfo()` method from `${this.baseUrl}/users/${userId}` to `${this.baseUrl}/user/${userId}`.
-> however it still does not work because the id must not be in the path anymore.
+> However it still does not work because the id must not be in the path anymore.
-- To fix this, change the axios request to this `axios.get(${this.baseUrl}+"/user",{params: {userId: userId}})`
+- To fix this, change the axios request to
+  - `` await axios.get(`${this.baseUrl}/user`,{params: {id: userId}}) ``
+`

 Now, your application should be working.
 Of course, these were simple evolutions in the backend that do not require many changes to be made.
-But this can quickly become a time consuming issue when the codeBase starts getting bigger, or maybe you haven't been maintaining the application for a while so it might take you some time to get back into it.
+But this can quickly become a time consuming issue when the codeBase starts getting bigger, or maybe when you haven't been maintaining the application for a while so it takes you longer to get back into it.

 ### Making the application *Evolvable-By-Design*